rur/good/README.md

     $ good starter ./portal/my-page-starter

-Make a directory and populate it with code templates for a customized starter page that can be used with the 'good page' command like so.
+Create a directory and populate it with code template files for a customized starter page.
+This can be used with the Good Page command like so.

     $ good page ./portal mynewpage --starter ./portal/my-page-starter